Home >> Vaginal Yeast Infection (Vaginitis)

 Vaginal Yeast Infection

-A Candida albicans overgrowth is one of the main causes of yeast infections.
+A Candida albicans overgrowth is one of the main causes of a vaginal yeast infection.
 Follow the suggestions below to cure your yeast infection and learn how to prevent yeast infections in the future.

 What is a Vaginal Yeast Infection?